idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

 tags:
   - emotional intelligence
   - book-notes
 permalink: /siy
+---

----Training Emotional Intelligence through mindfulness.
+Training Emotional Intelligence through mindfulness.
 This is a summary of [Search Inside Yourself](http://www.amazon.com/gp/product/B0070XF474/ref=dp-kindle-redirect?ie=UTF8&btkr=1)

 ### 1) What is Emotional Intelligence (EI)?
 How to train it?